A day trip from Venice to Milan in Italy is entirely possible, very enjoyable, and a rather cool thing to do.

 - If you want to maximise your sightseeing time and don’t mind the cost, then definitely get the direct high-speed train from Venice to Milan.

 Regional trains (Regionale Veloce and Regionale Trenord):

-- Taking fast regional trains from Venice to Milan can be an alternative to the high-speed trains.
-This option can be up to three times cheaper however the travel time will increase by at least an hour.
+- Taking fast regional trains from Venice to Milan can be an alternative to high-speed trains.
+This option can be up to three times cheaper, however, the travel time will increase by at least an hour.
 Plus, you will need to change trains in Verona.